EKbanaML/ekbanaml.github.io/_posts/Cassandra/2021-09-15-cassandra-setup.md

 Before we dive into the installation of Cassandra, let's first familiarize ourselves with what is Cassandra and its architecture.

 #### What is Cassandra?
-Cassandra is a NoSQL distributed database(Decentralised) based on peer-peer architecture as it is masterless with high availability, scalability and data distribution across multiple nodes.
+Cassandra is a NoSQL distributed database(decentralised) based on peer-peer architecture as it is masterless with high availability, scalability and data distribution across multiple nodes.
 With high availability service, there is no single point of failure.

 #### Architecture of Cassandra